Gemma-Analytics/gemma-dbt-utils/README.md

 ```
 ### (Dim) Dates

 This model will create the table `gemma_dates` in the schema `YOUR_SCHEMA_gemma_dbt_utils`.
 Starting from a defined date it will create a date series with different date columns until a specified number of days, e.g. 30 days after the current date.
-It works for postgres and bigquery - specified through the target type in the `profiles.yml`
+It works for postgres and bigquery - specified through the target type in the `profiles.yml`.
+To reference this model in other models, use always the default name `gemma_dates` even if an alias name is provided for the `gemma:dates:table` variable.

 The configurations are:

 | Variables | Default | Purpose |